dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

 Well, remember those 100 datapoints that advanced voice recognition takes?
 They can determine you are you if you have a cold, and can even distinguish between voice imitators that sound so similar the human ear might confuse them for the same person.

-Biometric identification checks aren't 100% foolproof, but it shouldn't be cause for concern.
+Biometric authentication checks aren't 100% foolproof, but it shouldn't be cause for concern.
 Unfortunately, there are weaknesses for every system.
 The weaknesses in biometric systems certainly aren't any higher than those in a username + password system, which we rely on now.

 Let's put it this way — nobody is going to make a 3D printed version of your face to fool a scanner, unless you're an *extremely* powerful public figure.